lensapp/lens/docs/extensions/testing-and-publishing/publishing.md

 # Publishing Extensions

 To be able to easily share extensions with users they need to be published somewhere.
-Lens currently only supports installing extensions from tarballs.
+Lens currently only supports installing extensions from NPM tarballs.
-All hosted extensions must, therefore, be retrievable in a tarball.
+All hosted extensions must, therefore, be retrievable in a NPM tarball.

 ## Places To Host Your Extension